 Status - The Town has completed an indirect cost allocation plan for the Water Enterprise fund; however, the transfer of these allocated costs to the general fund has not occurred.

-We also noted that the Marina Enterprise allocation does not include a portion of the pension costs for indirect employees.
+We also noted that the Marina Enterprise allocation now includes a portion of the pension costs for indirect employees; therefore, the Town has satisfied the Marina Enterprise requirements of this recommendation.